hetu-script/site-www/docs/en-US/syntax/index.md

 # Syntax referrence

-Hetu's grammar close to most modern languages, hence need very little time to get familar with.
+Hetu's grammar close to most modern languages, it need very little time to get familar with.

 Key characteristics of Hetu: